-The Office of Interdisciplinary Studies provides administrative support to eight programs.
-Please see the following course sections for further information: Comparative Literature, Humanities Computing (Faculty of Graduate Studies and Research only), Individualized Study, International Studies, Middle Eastern and African Studies, Certificate in Peace and Post-Conflict Studies, Religious Studies, and Science Technology and Society.
-A complete listing of programs and courses can be obtained from the Office of Interdisciplinary Studies or visit www.uofaweb. ualberta.ca/arts/ois.cfm.
+The Office of Interdisciplinary Studies provides administrative support to five programs and four other fields of study.
+Please see the following course sections for further information: Comparative Literature, Humanities Computing (Graduate Studies and Research only), Individualized Study, International Studies, Middle Eastern and African Studies, Certificate in Peace and Post-Conflict Studies, Religious Studies, Science Technology and Society, and Writing Studies.
+A complete listing of programs and courses can be obtained from the Interdisciplinary Studies or visit www.uofaweb.ualberta.ca/ois/.